- Thank you for registering for Clackamas JBO! Follow us on Facebook!

 Our field size is adjusted for each of three age levels.
 This allows players to play on a field that matches their strength.
 Less often does a single player dominate a game.
 At the same time the quality of play is better at the lesser skill levels.

 Players learn skills and tactics consistent with high school rules.
 Base runners lead off, pitchers throw from the stretch, and at most levels a "dropped third strike" is live.
 This helps players develop more quickly and gain a more advanced understanding of the game.
 At the same time, our lesser skill and age levels play with a per inning run limit to keep the score and game in perspective.

 Our season is more focused on summer play than other organizations.
-We generally begin in mid to late May and continue through July.
+We generally begin in mid to late April and continue through July.
 Teams that wish to play more enter tournaments, available at all levels, on weekends.

-Midgets through Seniors, at all skill levels, compete for births in County and State competition against other teams in their skill and age levels.
+Minors through Seniors, at all skill levels, compete for births in County and State competition against other teams in their skill and age levels.

 Clackamas Junior Baseball has won many County and State Championships!
-The majority of players on the 2008 and 2010 Clackamas High School 6A Baseball State Championship Teams played youth baseball for Clackamas Junior Baseball!
+The majority of players on the 2008, 2010 and 2017 Clackamas High School 6A Baseball State Championship Teams played youth baseball for Clackamas Junior Baseball!

 Clackamas Junior Baseball works closely with Clackamas High School Varsity Coach, 2008 6A High School Baseball Coach of the Year, John Arntson, in developing a baseball program that teaches proper baseball fundamentals for any level of play.